The UHMS Fund for Research and Policy Advancement

 The UHMS stakeholders want the UHMS to be more effective in representing the field’s interests and because of the position of the organization financially, it is unable to address many of the requests.

-The biggest areas of need according to the members and stakeholders are funding research and analysis, and addressing public policy issues.
+The biggest areas of need according to the members and stakeholders are funding research and

 Based on universal need, the UHMS’s board of directors has approved the formal establishment of a program to allow fundraising to occur and to create two buckets for charitable donations.